What You Need To Know About The National Housing Fund

-- Give mortgage companies long-term loans so they can re-lend money to Fund contributors.
+- Give mortgage companies long-term loans so they can re-lend the money to Fund contributors.

 Who stands to gain from the NHF scheme?

-The NHF program is for Nigerians in all facets of the country’s economy, especially for individuals with low and moderate incomes who are unable to afford commercial housing loans.
-Any person who intends to gain from the NHF scheme must be a registered contributor, and must be up to date with their contributions.
+The NHF program is for Nigerians in all facets of the country’s economy, especially for individuals with low and moderate incomes who cannot afford commercial housing loans.
+Any person who intends to gain from the NHF scheme must be a registered contributor and be current with their contributions.

 How can just 2.5% of your monthly income be enough to get a loan to build a house?

 Contributing 2.5% of your basic monthly earnings makes you eligible to apply for the loan.
-After contributing 2.5% of your monthly income for a period of six months, you can borrow money from the funds that has been generated by contributors nationwide.
+After contributing 2.5% of your monthly income for six months, you can borrow money from the funds generated by contributors nationwide.

 How can you apply for a NHF loan?

-First and foremost, you need to know that only contributors are eligible to apply for loans.
+Firstly, you need to know that only contributors can apply for loans.
 If you aren’t a contributor, that is, if you don’t contribute 2.5% of your monthly income, you can’t apply for a loan.
-Individuals who are interested in taking an NHF loan must apply through a recognized and properly licensed Primary Mortgage Institution who will then package and send their application to FMBN, however institutional borrowers such as construction companies, real estate developers can apply directly from the Federal Mortgage Bank of Nigeria (FMBN).
+Individuals interested in taking an NHF loan must apply through a recognized and properly licensed Primary Mortgage Institution, which will package and send their application to FMBN.
+However, institutional borrowers such as construction companies and real estate developers can apply directly from the Federal Mortgage Bank of Nigeria (FMBN).
 The NHF loan can only be obtained once.

-What documents are needed to apply for the NHF loan?
+What paperwork is required to apply for an NHF loan?